 Before we dive into the details, in a nutshell, holding CDT gives you access to blox platform features and use of its full potential, all depending on the amount of CDT and the duration of the commitment.
-Regardless of the tier of service you select, if you hold CDT and are willing to ‘commit’ it, you can earn a discount up to 75%.
+Regardless of the tier of service you select, if you hold CDT and are willing to ‘commit’ it, you can earn a discount of 50%.

 The term ‘Staking’ derives from the type of algorithm by which blockchains get to a consensus called “Proof of Stake”(PoS).
 Under PoS, once the staked wallet is validated, the ‘owner’ receives rewards (usually in the form of tokens).